We take a trip to the Swedish furniture company’s headquarters to find out how it has embraced cutting-edge tech to create imagery and videos

-A big part of IKEA’s success in communication is down to its use of imagery.
+A big part of IKEA’s success in communication is down to its use of interior design imagery.
 Before a visit to one of the iconic big blue stores, customers thumb through the catalog to plan a kid’s bedroom.
 Or, they’ll turn to the website to see videos of sofa beds or cleverly-designed compact kitchens.

 The importance of imagery to the IKEA experience has provided the company with a massive challenge, though.
 While, say, Apple releases a handful of new products every year, IKEA has a vast range of products – roughly 9,500, in fact.
 Take into consideration subtle design differences from country to country and you’ve got over 15,000 different looking things.